aniloli42/aniloli42/README.md

 - 🤔 I’m looking for help with Designing
 - 💬 Ask me about Programming, SEO, Automation
 - 📫 How to reach me: connect@aniloli42.me
-- ⚡ Fun fact: I love to sing while alone for myself.
+- ⚡ Fun fact: I love to sing while alone for self.
 Never ask me to sing.